 Left Mouse Drag: Move handle.

-Shift+Left Mouse Drag: Rotate both handles of a node together (useful for corner nodes).
+Shift+Left Mouse Drag: Rotate both handles of a node together.

-Ctrl+Left Mouse Drag: Snap handle to either a multiple of the Rotation snap angle (15 degrees by default), a line collinear with or orthogonal to the original handle position, New in v0.47: a line collinear with the opposite handle (if it exists), or a line collinear with the opposite straight line segment (if it exists).
+Ctrl+Left Mouse Drag: Snap handle to either a multiple of the Scatto di angolo di rotazione (15 degrees by default), or a line collinear with or orthogonal to the original handle.

 Alt+Left Mouse Drag: Allow only angle and not length to change as handle is dragged.

 This section covers using the keyboard to move nodes and to adjust their handles.
 The keyboard can also be used to add and delete nodes, change the type of node, and to join or break paths.
-For these latter uses, see the keyboard shortcuts in the following section on the Node Tool-Tool Controls.
+For these latter uses, see the keyboard shortcuts in the following section on the Strumento Nodo-Controlli Strumento.

 In this section, Left- and Right- applied to the Ctrl and Alt modifying keys refers to the keys on the left and right side of the Space bar.
 Using a left modifying key causes the left handle of a node to be modified; using a right modifying key modifies the rightmost handle.
 The definition of which handle is left or right is not always completely obvious as when one handle is directly above the other or when the leftmost handle is moved to the right of the former rightmost handle.

 The scaling and rotating operations described below are different if one node is selected as compared to two or more nodes.
-If two or more nodes are selected, the nodes act like an object and scale or rotate around the center of the selection, as described in the section called “Transforms with the Keyboard” in Chapter 5, Positioning and Transforming.
+If two or more nodes are selected, the nodes act like an object and scale or rotate around the center of the selection, as described in la sezione chiamata «Transforms with the Keyboard» in Capitolo 6, Positioning and Transforming.
 If the mouse is over a node, then that node is used as the center of rotation.
 It is also possible to flip the nodes horizontally and vertically by using keyboard shortcuts.

 Same as for translating objects.

-Arrow: Move selected nodes by the Nudge factor (2 SVG pixels by default).
+Arrow: Move selected nodes by the Fattore di incremento (2 SVG pixels by default).

-Shift+Arrow: Move selected nodes by ten times the Nudge factor.
+Shift+Arrow: Move selected nodes by ten times the Fattore di incremento.

 Scaling applies to the the node handles and is not directly mappable to scaling objects.
 These items only apply when one node is selected.

-. or >: Expand handles on both sides of selected node by Scale step (2 SVG pixels by default).
+. or >: Expand handles on both sides of selected node by Passo di scala (2 SVG pixels by default).

-, or <: Shorten handles on both sides of selected node by Scale step (2 SVG pixels by default).
+, or <: Shorten handles on both sides of selected node by Passo di scala (2 SVG pixels by default).

-Left-Ctrl+. , Left-Ctrl+> , Right-Ctrl+. , Right-Ctrl+> : Expand handle on one side of selected node by Scale step.
+Left-Ctrl+. , Left-Ctrl+> , Right-Ctrl+. , Right-Ctrl+> : Expand handle on one side of selected node by Passo di scala.
 Left-Ctrl selects the leftmost handle while Right-Ctrl selects the rightmost handle.

-Left-Ctrl+, , Left-Ctrl+< , Right-Ctrl+, , Right-Ctrl+< : Shorten handles on one side of selected nodes by Scale step.
-See above for usage of Left versus Right Ctrl keys.
+Left-Ctrl+, , Left-Ctrl+< , Right-Ctrl+, , Right-Ctrl+< : Shorten handles on one side of selected nodes by Passo di scala.
+See above for usage of Left vs. Right Ctrl keys.

-Left-Alt+. , Left-Alt+> , Right-Alt+. , Right-Alt+> : Expand handle on one side of selected node by one Screen pixel.
-See above for usage of Left versus Right Alt keys.
+Left-Alt+. , Left-Alt+> , Right-Alt+. , Right-Alt+> : Expand handle on one side of selected node by one Pixel schermo.
+See above for usage of Left vs. Right Alt keys.

-Left-Alt+, , Left-Alt+< , Right-Alt+, , Right-Alt+< : Shorten handle on one side of selected node by one Screen pixel.
-See above for usage of Left versus Right Alt keys.
+Left-Alt+, , Left-Alt+< , Right-Alt+, , Right-Alt+< : Shorten handle on one side of selected node by one Pixel schermo.
+See above for usage of Left vs. Right Alt keys.

 Rotating applies to the the node handles and is not directly mappable to rotating objects.
 These items only apply when one node is selected.

-[ : Rotate handles of selected node counter-clockwise by the Rotation snap angle (15 degrees by default).
+[ : Rotate handles of selected node counter-clockwise by the Scatto di angolo di rotazione (15 degrees by default).

-] : Rotate handles of selected node clockwise by the Rotation snap angle (15 degrees by default).
+] : Rotate handles of selected node clockwise by the Scatto di angolo di rotazione (15 degrees by default).

-Left-Ctrl+[, Right-Ctrl+[: Rotate handle on one side of selected node counter-clockwise by the Rotation snap angle.
+Left-Ctrl+[, Right-Ctrl+[: Rotate handle on one side of selected node counter-clockwise by the Scatto di angolo di rotazione.
 Left-Ctrl selects the leftmost handle while Right-Ctrl selects the rightmost handle, as described earlier.
-Only works with corner nodes.

-Left-Ctrl+], Right-Ctrl+]: Rotate handle on one side of selected node clockwise by the Rotation snap angle.
-See above for usage of Left versus Right Ctrl keys.
-Only works with corner nodes.
+Left-Ctrl+], Right-Ctrl+]: Rotate handle on one side of selected node clockwise by the Scatto di angolo di rotazione.
+See above for usage of Left vs. Right Ctrl keys.

-Left-Alt+[, Right-Alt+[: Rotate handle on one side of selected node counter-clockwise by one Screen pixel.
-See above for usage of Left versus Right Alt keys.
-Only works with corner nodes.
+Left-Alt+[, Right-Alt+[: Rotate handle on one side of selected node counter-clockwise by one Pixel schermo.
+See above for usage of Left vs. Right Alt keys.

-Left-Alt+], Right-Alt+]: Rotate handle on one side of selected node clockwise by one Screen pixel.
-See above for usage of Left versus Right Alt keys.
-Only works with corner nodes.
+Left-Alt+], Right-Alt+]: Rotate handle on one side of selected node clockwise by one Pixel schermo.
+See above for usage of Left vs. Right Alt keys.

-The Node Tool-Tool Controls provides an easy way to access many of the methods of editing nodes.
+The Strumento Nodo-Controlli Strumento provides an easy way to access many of the methods of editing nodes.

 (Insert): Insert node between adjacent selected nodes.
 (Note: Clicking on the path will select the nearest node on both sides of the point where the path was clicked.
 Double clicking on the path or clicking the path once using the Ctrl+Alt keys will also insert a node, in this case under the pointer.
 Inkscape will try to add the node without changing the shape of the path by adjusting the handles of the nodes adjacent to the new node.)